cdk-patterns/serverless/the-lambda-circuit-breaker/python/README.md

 1 / Manage transaction, partial, and intermittent failures: Transaction failures might occur when components are under high load.
 Partial failures can occur during batch processing, while intermittent failures might occur due to network or other transient issues.

 ## What's Included In This Pattern?

-**Note** The circuit breaker lambda library is currently node only so the Lambda function is in TypeScript.
-If the library expands I can refactor the pattern.

 This is an implementation of the simple webservice pattern only instead of our Lambda Function using DynamoDB to store and retrieve data for the user it is being used to tell our Lambda Function if the webservice it wants to call is reliable right now or if it should use a fallback function.